Which is more Preferable in an HMO: En-Suite Bathrooms or Bigger Bedrooms?

-If you’re thinking about converting a property into an HMO you’re going to have to think hard about the layout of the house.
-Today we’re going to be looking at the installation of en suite bathrooms and more specifically at whether or not it is worth sacrificing some of that precious bedroom space to have them included in your HMO design.
+If you're thinking about converting a property into an HMO, you're going to have to think hard about the layout of the house.
+Today, we're looking at en-suite bathrooms and at whether or not it's worth sacrificing some of the bedroom space to have them included in your HMO design.

 Hello and welcome to our video series on HMOs.
 This is where we're going to be looking at a number of client questions that have been asked of us regarding how to find, set up, and manage professional HMOs across the UK.

-So the question I’ll be looking at today is whether you should be thinking in terms of providing larger bedrooms for your tenants or whether you should be using some of that space to build an en suite bathrooms.
+So the question I'll be looking at today is whether you should be thinking in terms of providing larger bedrooms for your tenants or whether you should be using some of that space to build en-suite bathrooms.

 Bedrooms: Bigger is Better